dspace-group/dsV2Gshark/README.md

 ## Limitations
 - ISO 15118-20 is not fully supported yet
     - some BPT messages are not fully decoded
-- Live TLS decryption is only supported for TLS 1.2
 - Linux
     - no installer
     - filter buttons and color filters must be added manually